kedacore/keda/README.md

 ## Governance & Policies

-## Support

-You can learn more about our docs, getting support and Kubernetes support policy in [our support policy](./SUPPORT.md).
+You can learn about the governance of KEDA [here](https://github.com/kedacore/governance).

-### Branding

-We provide guidelines around branding of KEDA and related logos, learn more in our [guidelines](./BRANDING.md).

 ## Community